Getting started

 - Import forms-engine-plugin's styling

-If you are using the CDP templates, you just need to ensure your src/client/stylesheets/application.scss file contains:
+If you are on CDP, ensure your src/client/stylesheets/application.scss file contains:

 @use "pkg:@defra/forms-engine-plugin";- Import forms-engine-plugin's Javascript